ethereum-optimism/.github/PULL_REQUEST_TEMPLATE.md

 Please describe any tests you've added.
 If you've added no tests, or left important behavior untested, please explain why not.

+**Invariants**

+For changes to critical code paths, please list and describe the invariants or key security properties of your new or changed code.

 **Additional context**

 Add any other context about the problem you're solving.